browserengineering/book/book/scripts.md

 [innerHTML]: https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML

-*Script-added scripts and style sheets*: the `innerHTML` API could cause `<script>` or `<link>`  elements to be added to the document, but currently our browser does not load them when this happens.
+*Script-added scripts and style sheets*: The `innerHTML` API could cause `<script>` or `<link>`  elements to be added to the document, but currently our browser does not load them when this happens.
 Fix this.
 Likewise, when a `<link>` element is removed from the document, its style